zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Action:**

   Check the `zowe.certificate` or `components.app-server.node.https` sections of Zowe configuration to see if there are entries that start with `safkeyring://` and verify that they are in the format of `safkeyring://USERNAME:RINGNAME&LABEL`.
 Older versions of zowe will require that there be 4 slashes, such as `safkeyring:////`.
 The `&LABEL` suffix is only needed for specifying certificate authorities and should be omitted in other sections, for example it is only needed within `zowe.certificate.pem.certificateAuthorities` or `components.app-server.node.https.certificateAuthorities`.
+For more suggestions on configuring keyrings for Zowe, review the [install guide](https://docs.zowe.org/stable/user-guide/configure-certificates-keyring)